 Cement tiles are easy to care for and live with.

-There are definitely some cons though so if you’re seriously considering them, read this article from HGTV.
+There are definitely critical issues to consider though so if you’re contemplating using this material, read this article from HGTV.

 There are such gorgeous examples, and the one below is still my favorite!